CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Methodology

-\textbf{Attention-level consistency}.
-It is designed to encourage the consistent behavior for channels in the same position between $M_q^{l,h}$ and $M_k^{l,h}$, besides the same normalized score for them.
-As shown in \Cref{alg:attention}, if the $i$-th channel in $M_q^{l,h}$, \ie, $\boldsymbol{c}$, is pruned, the $i$-th channel in $M_k^{l,h}$, \ie, $\boldsymbol{c}'$, is removed as well.
+\textbf{Attention-level Consistency}.
+It is designed to encourage consistent behavior for channels in the same position between $M_q^{l,h}$ and $M_k^{l,h}$.
+As shown in \Cref{alg:attention}, if the $i$-th channel in $M_q^{l,h}$, \ie, $\boldsymbol{c}$, is added into $P$, the $i$-th channel in $M_k^{l,h}$, \ie, $\boldsymbol{c}'$, is added into $P$ as well, no matter how large its importance score is.
 Channels in $M_k^{l,h}$ will be managed in the same way.
-As a result, the remained channels in query and key are well aligned, ensuring error-free interaction during attention.
+As a result, channels in query and key will be encouraged sparsity simultaneously.
+Therefore, after finetuning, channels with the same position in query and key will be of similar importance, thus being pruned or maintained consistently.
+This greatly benefit error-free interaction for the attention.